Ro-Maks/Azure-Powershell/README.md

 * [PowerShell File](#powershell-file)

 ## General Info
-This repo contains the PowerShell file that can be used during Part 1 of my "Azure Data Factory Continues Integration and Deployment with Azure DevOps Pipelines".
+This repo contains the PowerShell file that can be used at the beginning of my blog; "Azure Data Factory CI/CD with DevOps Pipelines".

 ## PowerShell File
 This script will create three Resource Groups (DEV,UAT,PROD) and three Data Factories (DEV,UAT,PROD) in your Azure Subscription.